 Get your party started with super festive Valentine’s Day invites!
 Have your kids make their own invites either by hand or on a computer.
 Use stamps, glitter, pink and red markers, and stickers to decorate the invitations.
 Mail the letters out, or let your kids pass them out at school to save on postage.
 Note: If not all of your kid’s classmates are invited to the party, avoid handing out invitations at school.
 This might cause hurt feelings.
 Another tip to save money would be to send e-vites to your kid’s friend’s parents.

 Before sending out your invitations, decide whether or not you will be throwing a costume party.
 If dressing up is a go, recommend that kids wear colors like pink, red, and white, and to accessorize with hearts, cupids, and other love themed accessories.
 Here are a few super cute ideas for Valentine’s Day costumes and accessories to include in your invite:

 - Queen of Hearts

 VALENTINES DAY PARTY DECORATIONS

 Once the date of the party is set, have your kids get started on decorations.
 The little artists could take a traditional approach to Valentine’s Day with red and pink hearts, or have a more modern approach with bolder colors, using the theme of love as an inspiration.
-If you are looking for more cost-effective decorations, try using items you already own, inexpensive craft materials construction paper, and dollar store finds.
+As you are budgeting for the party, look for more cost-effective decorations, try using items you already own, inexpensive craft materials construction paper, and dollar store finds.